-The best abundance estimate available for the western North Atlantic fin whale stock is 2,269 (CV=0.37).
+The best abundance estimate available for the western North Atlantic fin whale stock is 2,269 (CV= 0.37).
 This August 2006 estimate is recent and provides an estimate when the largest portion of the population was within the study area.
 However, this estimate must be considered extremely conservative in view of the incomplete coverage of the known habitat of the stock and the uncertainties regarding population structure and whale movements between surveyed and unsurveyed areas.
-Estimates for animals identified as fin whales were calculated separately from animals identified as either fin or sei whales.
-The final estimate of fin whales was the sum of the estimate of animals identified as fin whales plus a proportion of the estimate of animals identified as fin or sei whales, where the proportion was defined as the percent of fin whales out of the total number of positively identified fin whales and sei whales.
+The abundance estimates of fin whales include a percentage of the estimate of animals identified as fin/sei whales (the two species being sometimes hard to distinguish).
+The percentage used is the ratio of positively identified fin whales to the total number of positively identified fin whales and positively identified sei whales.